CCurl/c3/README.md

 - A temporary word can be redefined as often as desired.
 - When redefined, code references to the previous definition are unchanged.
 - T0-T5 are "normal" words, T6-T8 are INLINE, and T9 is IMMEDIATE.
-- The names of the temporary words is case-sensitive (T0-T9, not t0-t9).
+- The names of the temporary words are case-sensitive (T0-T9, not t0-t9).

 An example usage of temporary words:
 ```